How to Create a Beautiful Website Banner Easily (Pro Design Tips)

 Thankfully, Weeknight Website comes with Google fonts pre-installed.
 This makes it easy to pick popular and easily use them on your site without having to install fonts.
 If you need help choosing fonts, colors and branding, we have a guide that you can access here to get more information on that.
 One of our favorite tools is called Font Joy.
 It can show you the best font pairings and help you decide which ones you need to use.

-3. Make sure you have great photos
+3. Make sure you have great photos for your website banner

 A quick tip: Photo backgrounds, especially ones with people in them are going to be the most impactful on the Internet.
 If you have professionally done photos of yourself or photos of people in your space or enjoying your art or music or whatever it is that you do, those are probably going to be the best photos to the header.